kalepail/soroban-quest--pioneer/quests/0-hello-world/STORY.md

 Roscoe stepped into the tent and proceeded to sprawl out in a nearby chair.
 "I suppose it's prudent for one of us to be prepared for this quest," he said, running a hand through his mop of hair (give him a break, a good barber was hard to find in the Jordanian desert).
-"Why are we even seeking this Golden Abacus, anyway?"
+"Why are we even seeking this Golden Soroban, anyway?"

 Bee glared pointedly at Roscoe.
 "You know why.
-The Golden Abacus, in the wrong hands, will doom society for eternity.
+The Golden Soroban, in the wrong hands, will doom society for eternity.
 We are doing this for the good of humankind."

 "Oh, is that all," said Roscoe.
 "Let's get on with it then!"
 He stood up with a flourish and lept from the tent.

 Bee sighed.
-Yes, many challenges stood in their way, but once the Golden Abacus was in their hands, they would be able to use it for so many wonderful things.
+Yes, many challenges stood in their way, but once the Golden Soroban was in their hands, they would be able to use it for so many wonderful things.
 Bee tightened the laces on her boots and swung her pack onto her shoulders before marching out into the thick, windswept sand.
 Roscoe fell into step beside